tethysplatform/tethys/docs/supplementary/pgadmin.rst

       **Figure 1.** Click the ``Add New Connection`` button.

-2. In the New Server Registration form that appears, fill out the form with the appropriate credentials.
+2. In the New Server Registration dialog that appears, fill out the form with the appropriate credentials.
 Provide a meaningful name for the connection like "tethys".
-If you have installed PostgreSQL with the default configuration, the host will be ``localhost`` and the port will be ``5432``.
+If you have installed PostgreSQL with the Docker containers, the host will be either ``localhost`` if you are on Linux or ``192.168.59.103`` if you are on Mac or Windows.
+Use the ``tethys docker ip`` command to get the port for PostgreSQL (PostGIS).
 Fill in the username as ``tethys_super`` and enter the password you gave the user during installation.
 Click ``OK`` to close the window.

   .. figure:: ../images/pgadmin_tutorial_2.png
       :width: 550px